Oliver Platt: Early life

 Because of his father's career as a foreign service officer, much of Platt's childhood was spent in Asia and Washington, D.C.
 Platt attended twelve different schools, including the American School in Japan, and has said "Even now I find myself envying people who have neighborhoods and roots."
-Platt's family made frequent trips back to Washington, where they held Commanders season tickets.
+Platt's family made frequent trips back to Washington, where they held Redskins season tickets.
 Platt is also a fan of the Boston Red Sox.

 When he was nine years old, Platt and his family visited the Kennedy Center in Washington, where he watched a performance that helped inspire his acting career.
 "One of the performances that really made me want to be an actor started out with this probably 20-minute rambling, drunken monologue by this bum.
 And it was a young Morgan Freeman.
 I'll never forget it.
 This guy was just so riveting.
 He stood there on stage alone before the curtain went up, and he held this audience utterly rapt.
 Including myself, obviously."
 According to Platt, drama departments gave his childhood some stability, "It was something of a survival mechanism, in that it gave me a little subculture to plug into wherever I ended up.
 Kids need that.
 I certainly did."

 Education

 Platt attended a progressive boarding school named Colorado Rocky Mountain School in Carbondale, Colorado.
 Platt majored in drama at Tufts University, where he met and became close friends with Hank Azaria.
 He spent three years working in theatre in Boston, Massachusetts, which he said had a "wealth of serious amateur theatre at that time…I played many roles, and it was the best training I could have had."
 Platt travelled with Shakespeare and Company, based in Lenox, Massachusetts, touring schools to earn his Equity card, before moving to New York.
 Platt's early career involved Off-Broadway and regional theatre, and he appeared onstage with the New York Shakespeare Festival, Lincoln Center Theater, Manhattan Theatre Club and other companies across many genres.
 He obtained an agent while working at Manhattan Punch Line Theatre, and met actor Bill Murray at his cousin's Christmas party.
 Murray attended Platt's show and recommended Platt to director Jonathan Demme, who cast him in Married to the Mob in 1988.
 Platt attributes his breakthrough to appearing at the Punch Line Theater.